EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Applications to CFT: New data for , and hypercubic symmetry

 To facilitate the reading of the tables, we recall the branching rules from $O(n)$ to hypercubic:

 where the $\ldots$ contain representations that are not relevant for our tables (typically irreps that exist for $n \geq 5$).
-Using these and the operators listed for $O(n)$ in Table~\ref{tab:ON-operators-pres}, the operator content can be easily computed.
+Using these and the operators listed for $O(n)$ in Table~\ref{tab:ON-operators-pres}, the operator content can be easily determined.

 For the singlet representation, we have collected our results in Table~\ref{tab:Cubic-singlet}.
-We refer to Appendix~\ref{app:cubicTables} for the remaining irreps that exist at $n\geqslant 3$: $(X,Z)$ in Tab.~\ref{tab:Cubic-X}; $(B,V,XV)$ in Tab.~\ref{tab:Cubic-B}; and $(VB, Z_3, B_3,\overline{XX})$ in Tab.~\ref{tab:JointN3}; The irreps that exist only at $n\geqslant 4$, namely $(XZ,Z_4,XX,XB,BZ,BB,VB_3,\overline{XX}V)$ are listed in Tab.~\ref{tab:Cubic-XZ}.
+We refer to Appendix~\ref{app:cubicTables} for the remaining irreps that exist at $n\geqslant 3$: $(X,Z)$ in Tab.~\ref{tab:Cubic-X}; $(B,V,XV)$ in Tab.~\ref{tab:Cubic-B}; and $(VB, Z_3, B_3,\overline{XX})$ in Tab.~\ref{tab:JointN3}.
+The irreps that exist only at $n\geqslant 4$, namely $(XZ,Z_4,XX,XB,BZ,BB,VB_3,\overline{XX}V)$ are listed in Tab.~\ref{tab:Cubic-XZ}.
 There are no operators with $\Delta\leqslant 6$ and $\ell\leqslant 2$ in the irreps $B_4$ and $\overline{XXX}$.
 We do not give any results for irreps that exist only for $n>4$.

 \paragraph{Applications to the conformal bootstrap.} We would like to emphasize that the dimensions outlined in this work have already had a direct impact on the conformal bootstrap, in part enabling the derivation of the first booststrap island for the Cubic ($n=3$) CFT \cite{Kousvos:2025ext}.
 The long term goal is to use our data to eventually obtain precise enough estimates for operator dimensions to at the very least rival the precision of other non-perturbative studies, such as \cite{Hasenbusch:2022zur}.